-The MPU can write to or read from all of the registers of the ADV7192 with the exception of the Subaddress Registers which are write only registers.
+The MPU can write to or read from all of the registers of the ADV7194 except the Subaddress Registers which are write only registers.
 The Subaddress Register determines which register the next read or write operation accesses.
 All communications with the part through the bus start with an access to the Subaddress Register.
 Then a read/write operation is performed from/to the target address which then increments to the next address until a stop command on the bus is performed.